aurooj/SHG-VQA/README.md

 #### STAR
 On STAR dataset, SHG-VQA was trained separately for each question type: Feasibility, Prediction, Interaction, and Sequence.
 Download the data from https://bobbywu.com/STAR/.
+The processed data files can be found at [data](https://github.com/aurooj/SHG-VQA/tree/main/data).
+Train-val-test splits are [here](https://github.com/aurooj/SHG-VQA/blob/main/data/read.md).

 ##### Training
 For training, run the following commands: